-What are the IWSC Drinks Supermarket of the Year Awards?
+What are the IWSC National Drinks Retail Awards?

-The IWSC Drinks Supermarket of the Year Awards were introduced to provide consumers with an in-depth evaluation of supermarkets’ alcoholic beverage offerings, inclusive of non-alcoholic alternatives.
-A panel of judges spend months evaluating the biggest UK retailers.
+The IWSC National Drinks Retail Awards were introduced to provide consumers with an in-depth evaluation of alcoholic beverage offerings from supermarkets and online retailers, inclusive of non-alcoholic alternatives.
+A panel of judges spend months evaluating the biggest in the UK.
 Attending supermarket tastings forms part of this process, offering judges the chance to taste many of the wines available in-store and see how buyers are responding to trends and consumer demand.

 More from Club Oenologique